jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 But politics isn't always so rational.

 Cells in the human body are constantly fighting over resources and we, the people who make up the "[body politic](https://en.wikipedia.org/wiki/Body_politic)" of our respective country's, are quite similar.
-Even in good times, daily politics is full of ranting, half-truths, and memes, because the public is arguing for resources like tax breaks and subsidies and individuals don't want to be left out.
+Even in good times, daily politics is full of ranting, half-truths, and memes, because individuals are arguing for resources like tax breaks and subsidies and individuals don't want to be left out.

 The purpose of a political philosophy is to rise above daily politics and create a shared vision for society.
-Only when a body politic works together can its members build a healthy ecosystem where everyone can better themselves.
+Only when a body politic works together can its members build a healthy nervous system where everyone can better themselves.
 The mark of a good philosophy is one that makes people realize humans are not the final judge of right or wrong.
 As it is for all creatures, evolution ultimately decides if we are harvesting resources good enough to procreate and keep our civilization going.

 So, while many of the ignorant polar bears are doomed to suffer for many more years, with the right philosophy, we can be happy and healthy inside a constantly evolving society.